Kate Lockley: Characterization and storylines

 Her obsession with supernatural cases becomes her own undoing: after Angel attacks a police captain who had brought back deceased police officers as zombies in an attempt to cut down on crime, along with her increasingly erratic and obsessive behavior, she is fired from the LAPD.
 Kate calls Angel and blames him for ruining her life, then attempts suicide by taking prescription pills with hard liquor.
 Angel hears her call and later goes to Kate's apartment.
-When she doesn't respond to his energetic knocks, he breaks down her door, finds her lifeless body on the floor, picks her up and holds her under a cold shower to resuscitate her.
+When she does not respond to his energetic knocks, he breaks down her door, finds her lifeless body on the floor, picks her up and holds her under a cold shower to resuscitate her.
 After her life is saved, she thanks him and then tells him to leave.
-That evening, Kate and Angel talk and she forgives him, believing there is a higher power at work and they're not alone in the never-ending battle against the forces of darkness.
-When Angel asks her why, she replies that she never invited him into her apartment.
+That evening, Kate and Angel talk and she forgives him, believing there is a higher power at work and they are not alone in the never-ending battle against the forces of darkness.
+When Angel asks her why, she replies that she never invited him into her apartment, yet he was able to break in and save her.

 She never appears on the series again, due to Elisabeth Röhm joining the cast of Law & Order.
 However, she is mentioned again in "Dead End" soon after her last appearance-Angel mentions to his friends that they no longer have a friend in the LAPD.

 Kate reappears in the seventh issue of Angel: After the Fall, saving Connor from a group of demons, unaware that Connor is Angel's son.
 She establishes an antiquities business after her departure from the LAPD, and uses her business connections to learn more about the supernatural and the occult.
 She stocks her hideout with an arsenal of ancient to modern weapons.
 She is seen leaving to blow up a demon army.
 This actual event takes place the same night as "Not Fade Away".
 Some time later, after LA was restored to normal, she once again encounters Angel and reopens Angel Investigations.
 However, there are several difficulties due to Angel's new fame status (since many clients are actually fans and admirers rather than people who need help), plus an upheaval in demonic activity.
 The current Angel Investigations consists of Angel, Kate, Connor and Gwen.

 In the Angel & Faith series, it is briefly mentioned by Gunn that Kate is back with the LAPD leading their new supernatural investigations unit, as the existence of the mystical world has since become public knowledge following the events of "Chosen" and "Not Fade Away".